 Also Read: How to make money in Indian Stock Market

-While one would like to know how much one can enter before entering trading, the uncertainties and changes in the strategy will result in the final number being completely different than what was envisaged.
+While one would like to know how much one can expect before entering trading, the uncertainties and changes in the strategy will result in the final number being completely different than what was envisaged.
 Yet, as is human nature one would like to know the end even before starting the journey.